MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-virtual-machines.md

 * Enhance your network topology with advanced load balancing services.
 See [Using load-balancing services in Azure](/azure/traffic-manager/traffic-manager-load-balancing-azure).

-* Leverage Azure Managed Identities to allow cloud-scale authentication and authorization.
+* Leverage Azure Managed Identities to managed secrets and assign role based access to Azure resources.
 See [What are managed identities for Azure resources?](/azure/active-directory/managed-identities-azure-resources/overview).

+* Integrate WebLogic Java EE authentication and authorization with Azure Active Directory.
+See [Integrating Azure Active Directory getting started guide](/azure/active-directory/manage-apps/plan-an-application-integration).

 * Use Azure Key Vault to store any information that functions as a "secret".
 See [Azure Key Vault basic concepts](/azure/key-vault/basic-concepts).